What you need to know about a staged email migration

-Users must create new Outlook profiles: After the mailboxes are migrated and the on-premises accounts are converted to mail-enabled accounts, the users must create a new Office 365 profile in Outlook, and then Outlook automatically connects to Office 365.
+Users must create new Outlook profiles: After the mailboxes are migrated and the on-premises accounts are converted to mail-enabled accounts, the users must create a new Microsoft 365 or Office 365 profile in Outlook, and then Outlook automatically connects to Microsoft 365 or Office 365.

 How does staged migration work?

 The main steps you perform for a staged migration, and the results for your users, are shown in the following illustration.